nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 # EduManage User Guide

-Welcome to the **EduManage User Guide** – your comprehensive resource for effectively managing student contacts and tasks as a tuition teacher.
+Welcome to the **EduManage User Guide** – your comprehensive resource for effectively managing student contacts and tasks as a private tuition teacher.

 This detailed guide will walk you through how to make the most of **EduManage** and unlock its full potential.
 We’re thrilled to help you streamline and organize your contact management process.
 ***